hms-dbmi/scde/vignettes/pagoda.md

 ## 4.755811 4.522795
 ```

-## Controling for sequencing depth
+## Controlling for sequencing depth

 Even with all the corrections, sequencing depth or gene coverage is typically still a major aspects of variability.
 In most studies, we would want to control for that as a technical artifact (exceptions are cell mixtures where subtypes significantly differ in the amount of total mRNA).
 Below we will control for the gene coverage (estimated as a number of genes with non-zero magnitude per cell) and normalize out that aspect of cell heterogeneity: